szoftveres/RF_Microwave/DeembedFixture/README.md

 ## Example

-We have a series RC network of 25ohms and 22pf behind a 50ohm transmission line that has a length of 1/4 wave at 376MHz (details on how to construct and characterize this microstrip line is [here](https://github.com/szoftveres/RF_Microwave_Matlab/tree/main/Microstrip))
+We have a series RC network of 25ohms and 22pf behind a [50ohm copper tape microstrip line that has a length of 1/4 wave at 376MHz](https://github.com/szoftveres/RF_Microwave_Matlab/tree/main/Microstrip)

 ![exnetwork](exnetwork.png)
 ![exline](exline.jpg)